Lukk17/sky/config/local-dev/local_README.md

 ## Build and Run with Gradle

-### All run configuration are saved in folder:
+### All run configurations are saved in the folder:
 ```
 .idea\runConfigurations
 ```

-To run build project with commend:
+To run a build project with command:
 ```
 gradle clean bootRun --args='--spring.profiles.active=local'
 ```

 It will be using default environment variables.
-To change them add all variables to operating system.
+To change them, add all variables to an operating system.

 ---------------------------------